delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ## Funding exchange wallet

-Bitcoin is the only funding currency on Delta Exchange.
-This means that you can deposit bitcoins to your Delta wallet and withdraw only bitcoins from your Delta wallet.
-After logging on to Delta Exchange, you need to go to your [Account Page](https://www.delta.exchange/app/account) to get your bitcoin deposit address and to learn how to withdraw bitcoin from Delta Exchange.
+Delta Exchange has two funding currencies - BTC and USDT.
+This means that you can deposit eithe bitcoins or Tether (USDT) to your Delta wallet and withdraw only bitcoins or USDT from your Delta wallet.
+After logging on to Delta Exchange, you need to go to your [Account Page](https://www.delta.exchange/app/account) to get your bitcoin/ USDT deposit address and to learn how to withdraw bitcoin/ USDT from Delta Exchange.

 ## Currency conversion
-Even though bitcoin is the only funding currency on Delta Exchange, not all futures contracts are settled in bitcoin.
-For example, we have stablecoin-settled contracts where the margining and settlement happens in USDC.
-Therefore, you'd need USDC for trading these futures contracts.
-Since we currently don't support deposit/ withdrawal of USDC (or for that matter any other crypto apart from bitcoin), we have provided a **currency converter tool** that enables users to change bitcoin to the desired cryptocurrency.
+All the derivative contracts on Delta Exchange are margined and settled in either BTC or USDT.
+For the convenience of our traders, we give them a way to convert BTC to USDT or vice versa through our
+ **currency converter tool**

 ![image]({{site.baseurl}}/assets/images/CurrencyConverter1.jpg "Delta Exchange Currency Converter")